Consular missions in Macau: Relations with Mainland China

 The Liaison Office of the Central People's Government in the Macao Special Administrative Region is the representative office of the central government of the People's Republic of China in Macau.
-It was established on September 21, 1987 as Xinhua News Agency.
+It was established on September 21, 1987, as a branch of Xinhua News Agency.
 It adopted its present name on January 18, 2000.

 Relations with Taiwan

 The Taipei Economic and Cultural Office, known as the Taipei Trade and Tourism Office in Macau between 1989 and 1999 and the Taipei Economic and Cultural Center in Macau between 1999 and 2011, is a de facto mission of the Republic of China in Macau.